 When your time away begins, set an out-of-office reply or other automated bounce back on your email or other communication channels.
 (You might actually want to do this a little in advance of when you need to start disengaging.
 That way, you won’t have requests come in that you don’t have time to respond to.)

 In the automated reply, you don’t need to give a lot of detail.
 But do inform the person who’s contacted you when you’ll be able to get back with them.

 If you’re taking a comparatively shorter hiatus, something like the following should work:

-If you’ll be away for longer, consider something like this:
+Or if you’ll be away for longer, you might consider something like this:

 Please resend your message on or after [date you’ll start responding normally again] if it is still relevant and you would like me to respond.

 I am out of the office [dates you’re away].
 When I return, I will be mass archiving email that has arrived during these dates in order to begin responding to pertinent correspondence again as promptly as possible.

 If you have exceptions to the “please resend this later” request (see step 3 above), you can add something like “The only exception is ….”
 For instance, when I was away after our daughter’s birth but still needing to manage a few classes, I had the autoresponse indicate that I would respond to an email if the sender was a student in one of my classes or someone with a time-sensitive request about a student in one of my classes (e.g., needing attendance information).